uibk-dps-teaching/proSemDistrSysWS2021/Task1/README.md

-## Task 1: "First steps the Java SDK of AWS"
+## Task 1: "First steps with the Java SDK of AWS"

 ### Goals of the task: